MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-tool.md

 # Running the Cloud Migration Tool

-Organizations that run their workloads on-premises but are looking to move to the cloud can easily migrate to [!INCLUDE [prodshort](../developer/includes/prodshort.md)] online by running the cloud migration tool.
+Organizations that run their workloads on-premises but are looking to move to the cloud can easily migrate to [!INCLUDE [prodshort](../developer/includes/prodshort.md)] online by running the **Cloud Migration Setup** assisted setup that runs the cloud migration tool.

-The cloud migration tool in [!INCLUDE [prodshort](../developer/includes/prodshort.md)] supports migration from specific versions of specific software.
+The cloud migration tool supports migration from specific versions of specific software.
 For more information, see the following articles:

 * [Migrate to Business Central Online from Business Central On-premises](migrate-business-central-on-premises.md)
 * [Migrate to Business Central Online from Dynamics GP](migrate-dynamics-gp.md)
 * [Upgrading from Dynamics NAV to Business Central Online](../upgrade/Upgrade-Considerations.md#upgrading-from--to--online)

-The same tool can also be used to set up a connection to the intelligent cloud but still remain on-premises.
+Use the same assisted setup to set up a connection to the intelligent cloud but still remain on-premises.
 For the list of on-premises solutions that currently supported for connecting to the intelligent cloud, see [Which products and versions are supported for connecting to the intelligent cloud?](/dynamics365/business-central/dev-itpro/administration/faq-intelligent-cloud#which-products-and-versions-are-supported-for-connecting-to-the-intelligent-cloud) in the FAQ.

 In this article, you're working in your [!INCLUDE [prodshort](../developer/includes/prodshort.md)] online tenant and connecting it to your on-premises database.
 Either because you are migrating from on-premises to online, or because you are connecting to the intelligent cloud.

+> [!TIP]
+> In migration scenarios, we recommend that you start the migration by running the assisted setup from a company other than the company that you are migrating data to.
+For example, you can log into the demonstration company, CRONUS, and start the process there.
+This way, you can make sure that all users are logged out of the original company and the target company.

 ## Setting up your connection using the cloud migration tool